gpduck/widgets/CustomCode.md

         "result":{
             "message":"Hello Kreygasm" //Message after validation
         },
-        "skip":false // Should it be skipped according to rules }
+        "skip":false // Should it be skipped according to "Tip Moderation" rules in your "Tipping Settings" }
 */
 });